sumitsahoo/chart-gen/README.md

     ```bash
     poetry install
     ```
-3. Activate the virtual environment and enter into shell
+3. Activate the virtual environment and enter into the shell
     ```bash
     poetry shell
     ```